FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/wbc_liquid_application.md

    ABI: ~/fisco/console/contracts/liquid/asset/target/asset.abi
 ```

-Among them, "Binary:"followed by the absolute path of the generated bytecode file," ABI:after the absolute path for the generated ABI file。To simplify the adaptation of FISCO BCOS SDKs in various languages, WBC-Liquid uses an ABI format compatible with the Solidity ABI specification.
+Among them, "Binary:"followed by the absolute path of the generated bytecode file," ABI:after the absolute path for the generated ABI file。To simplify the adaptation of FISCO BCOS SDKs in various languages, WBC-Liquid uses the ABI format compatible with the Solidity ABI specification

 Then generate the non-secret Binary, ABI file: